admiralakber/physio-rom/README.md

-This is important for people that have hurt their joints or for some other reason and cannot use their limbs to the full extent, such as after a fall, a stroke, a dislocation, a fracture or an accident.
+This is important for people that have hurt their joints or for some other reason and cannot use their limbs to the full extent, such as after a fall, a stroke, or an accident.

 The project includes a fully-featured cloud-based API which wraps state-of-the-art real-time keypoint dectection methods into an accessible and open-source platform.